henryyantq/PortraitNet-in-Keras/README.md

 # PortraitNet-in-Keras
 SOURCE CODE UPDATED!
+Please do not directly copy my work as your homework or graduation design.
+It's only for kind reference.
+Thank you!

 This is a Keras implementation of PortraitNet (C&amp;G 2019).
 Dataset can be download here: [EG1800](https://goo.gs/pqs8e)

 The visualized accuracy & loss history of my training process (Laptop: AMD Ryzen 7 5800H + RTX 3060 115W + 16GB DDR4 2933MHz):